 Most likely because they are inquisitive!
 They can also wander, or run, off when they are bored.
 You should do all you can to keep your toddler entertained while you are out.

-The above hints and tips will help to stop your 3-year-old running away in public.
-For you, it is all about making what should be a simple shopping trip, an absolute nightmare!
+The above hints and tips will help to stop your 3-year-old from running away in public.
+For you, it is all about making what should be a simple shopping trip an absolute nightmare!

-We know that taking kids out can be a challenge, we know that we need eyes everywhere.
-But, we signed up for this, right?
+We know that taking kids out can be a challenge.
+We know that we need eyes everywhere.
+But we signed up for this stuff, right?